Non-Martingale Fixed-Point Processes for Iterated Monodromy Groups: Introduction

-\begin{theorem} For every even integer $m \geq 4$, there exist families of rational functions $f(x)$ of degree $m$ that are associated with a non-martingale fixed-point process. \end{theorem}
+\begin{theorem} For every even integer $d \geq 4$, there exist one-parameter families of rational functions $f \in k(x)$ of degree $d$ such that the fixed-point process $\{Y_n\}$ associated to $G(f)$ is not a martingale.
+Moreover, these families contain infinitely many postcritically finite maps. \end{theorem}

-Our construction gives non-Galois rational functions whose Galois closures are function fields of genus $0$ projective curves.
-Conversely, under this assumption, we can show that every rational function whose fixed-point process does not become a martingale on the second level is of even degree $m$ with ${\rm Gal}\left(K_1/k(t)\right) \cong D_m$. (see Theorem \ref{thm 5.2})
+The construction relies on decomposable rational functions whose geometric monodromy group is a dihedral group $D_d$ with $d$ even.
+In fact, we show that under the assumption that the Galois closure of $K_1/k(t)$ has genus zero, even dihedral groups are the only source of non-martingale behaviour (see Theorem~\ref{thm:char_even_dihedral}).

-More generally, we study the fixed point process of recurrent group actions on a complete tree $X^*$ over an alphabet set $X$ with $d$ letters, not necessarily from a rational function (see Definition \ref{recurrent} for a recurrent group action).
-Fix a non-prime integer $d$, is there any recurrent group $G$ acting on $X^*$ with a non-martingale fixed-point process?
+Beyond rational functions, we study recurrent group actions on regular trees.
+In Section~\ref{sec:tree_actions} we introduce pattern groups of depth two that violate the \emph{average fixed-point lifting property} (Definition \ref{def:lifting_property}), yielding non-martingale fixed-point processes for a wide class of arboreal automorphisms.

-We will see that many non-martingale examples do not come from rational functions.
-In section \ref{sec 3}, we construct pattern groups of depth $2$ which fail to satisfy equation (\ref{eq:1}) above.
-Then the recurrent groups generated by these pattern groups have non-martingale fixed-point processes. \begin{theorem} Suppose that there is a transitive permutation group $G$ of degree $d$ that contains a normal transitive subgroup $N_1$ of index $p$ and a normal intransitive subgroup $N_2$ of index $p$.
-Then there exists a pattern group $\mathcal{P}$ of depth $2$ such that $G_{\mathcal{P}}$ has a non-martingale fixed-point process. \end{theorem}
+\begin{theorem} Let $d$ be an integer with a prime factor $p \mid \varphi(d)$.
+There exists a transitive permutation group $G \leq S_d$ containing a normal transitive subgroup $N_1$ and a normal intransitive subgroup $N_2$, both of index $p$, such that the recurrent group of finite type $G_P$ generated by an explicitly constructed pattern group $P$ of depth $2$ has a non-martingale fixed-point process. \end{theorem}